Douglas Dynamics (NYSE:PLOW) Issues FY 2021 Earnings Guidance

 Douglas Dynamics (NYSE:PLOW) issued an update on its FY 2021 earnings guidance on Monday morning.
-The company provided earnings per share (EPS) guidance of 1.200-2.000 for the period, compared to the Thomson Reuters consensus estimate of $1.680.
+The company provided EPS guidance of 1.200-2.000 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.680.
 The company issued revenue guidance of $505 million-$565 million, compared to the consensus revenue estimate of $527.13 million.

-PLOW has been the topic of a number of research analyst reports.
-TheStreet lowered shares of Douglas Dynamics from a b- rating to a c+ rating in a research note on Monday, April 5th.
-Robert W. Baird upgraded Douglas Dynamics from a neutral rating to an outperform rating and lifted their price target for the company from $38.00 to $52.00 in a research report on Wednesday, February 3rd.
-Zacks Investment Research upgraded Douglas Dynamics from a strong sell rating to a hold rating in a report on Wednesday, April 28th.
-Finally, Craig Hallum lifted their target price on Douglas Dynamics from $38.00 to $45.00 and gave the stock a hold rating in a report on Wednesday, February 24th.
+Douglas Dynamics (NYSE:PLOW) last issued its earnings results on Sunday, May 2nd.
+The auto parts company reported $0.04 EPS for the quarter, topping analysts’ consensus estimates of ($0.18) by $0.22.
+The company had revenue of $103.34 million for the quarter, compared to analysts’ expectations of $77.10 million.
+Douglas Dynamics had a negative net margin of 19.32% and a positive return on equity of 9.82%.
+The firm’s revenue was up 51.6% compared to the same quarter last year.
+During the same quarter last year, the company earned ($0.34) EPS.
+Analysts predict that Douglas Dynamics will post 0.93 earnings per share for the current year.

-The business also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
-Investors of record on Friday, March 19th were given a $0.285 dividend.
-This is a positive change from Douglas Dynamics’s previous quarterly dividend of $0.28.
-The ex-dividend date of this dividend was Thursday, March 18th.
-This represents a $1.14 dividend on an annualized basis and a dividend yield of 2.68%.
-Douglas Dynamics’s dividend payout ratio (DPR) is 49.35%.
+A number of equities analysts recently commented on PLOW shares.
+Craig Hallum lifted their target price on shares of Douglas Dynamics from $38.00 to $45.00 and gave the stock a hold rating in a research report on Wednesday, February 24th.
+Zacks Investment Research upgraded shares of Douglas Dynamics from a strong sell rating to a hold rating in a research report on Wednesday, April 28th.
+Robert W. Baird raised shares of Douglas Dynamics from a neutral rating to an outperform rating and raised their price target for the stock from $38.00 to $52.00 in a report on Wednesday, February 3rd.
+Finally, TheStreet lowered shares of Douglas Dynamics from a b- rating to a c+ rating in a report on Monday, April 5th.

-In other Douglas Dynamics news, CEO Robert L. Mccormick sold 8,414 shares of the business’s stock in a transaction dated Wednesday, March 10th.
-The stock was sold at an average price of $49.29, for a total transaction of $414,726.06.
-Following the sale, the chief executive officer now owns 22,071 shares in the company, valued at approximately $1,087,879.59.
-The transaction was disclosed in a filing with the SEC, which is available through this link.
-Company insiders own 2.30% of the company’s stock.
+In other news, CEO Robert L. Mccormick sold 8,414 shares of Douglas Dynamics stock in a transaction dated Wednesday, March 10th.
+The shares were sold at an average price of $49.29, for a total transaction of $414,726.06.
+Following the sale, the chief executive officer now owns 22,071 shares of the company’s stock, valued at approximately $1,087,879.59.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+2.30% of the stock is owned by company insiders.

 Douglas Dynamics, Inc operates as a manufacturer and upfitter of commercial work truck attachments and equipment in North America.
 It operates through two segments, Work Truck Attachments and Work Truck Solutions.
 The Work Truck Attachments segment manufactures and sells snow and ice control attachments, including snowplows, and sand and salt spreaders for light trucks and heavy duty trucks, as well as various related parts and accessories.